dnndev/xmp-docs/form-controls/update-link.md

+---
+id: form-update-link
+title: UpdateLink
+category: Buttons
+context: form
+summary: >-
+  The UpdateLink tag renders as a hyperlink at run-time.
+When clicked, the form executes the `<SubmitCommand>` associated with the `<EditForm>`.
+keywords:
+  - update
+  - link
+  - form
+---
 # `<UpdateLink>`

 The UpdateLink tag renders as a hyperlink at run-time.
 When clicked, the form executes the `<SubmitCommand>` associated with the `<EditForm>`.